If you give an inch, they will take a mile...

 - 1/5th of Earth Land Area is covered by Deserts.

-- Desert present harsh climate conditions to humans and animals alike, however some adaptations are present.
+- Deserts present harsh climate conditions to humans and animals alike, however some adaptations are present for animals to live an easier life.

 - Camels can close their nostrils during sandstorms, so that sand does not go inside their nose.
-They can also breathe through their lips and their anatomy prevents sand from entering lungs.
+They can also breathe through their lips and their body structure prevents sand from entering lungs.

 - Camels have two rows of eyelashes that keep the sand out of their eyes, and also help keep the surface of the eye moist.